Emergence of solitons from many-body photon bound states in quantum nonlinear media: Model

 While such master equations describing photon-mediated dipole-dipole interactions have long existed, in recent years it has been realized that one can also use their solutions to re-construct the quantum field that has been previously integrated out, thus constituting a complete model of atom-light interactions.
 This field takes the form of an input-output relation~\cite{Caneva, MPSJames,glauber,Blais_in}

 In this work, we will on one hand consider the microscopic properties of the photon bound states themselves, which can be derived from the eigenstates of~\eqref{Heff} alone~(practically in the few-excitation limit).
 Separately, we will solve the full master equation dynamics of Eq.~(\ref{eq:MasterEq}) in the presence of the input field, to see how the bound states manifest themselves in the outgoing field properties of Eq.~(\ref{in_outR}).
-This dynamics can be computed even in the many-excitation limit, with an MPS-based quantum trajectories algorithm discussed in Appendix~\ref{AppMPS}.
+This dynamics can be computed numerically even in the many-excitation limit, with an MPS-based quantum trajectories algorithm discussed in Appendix~\ref{AppMPS}, and, as we are going to discuss in the following, is able to capture the progressive transition from a correlated output field to semi-classical solitons.
+While we will specifically focus on coherent state (photon number uncertain) input fields here, these calculations can also be used to study Fock state inputs.
+In particular, by simulating the dynamics with a quantum jump algorithm, one can post-select on the total number of jumps that occurred in the output fields to obtain a fixed photon number~\cite{MPSJames}.